 Buying a Spanish Property

 The process of purchasing property in Spain consists of the following steps.
 Initially, the buyer is making an offer through the seller’s real estate agent.
 After the offer is accepted the parties sign a preliminary contract or contrato privado de compravento.
-Together with the contract, buyers typically pays the deposit of 10% of the price.
+Together with the contract, buyers typically pay the deposit of 10% of the price.
 After that buyer finalizes the mortgage with the mortgage provider.
 Mortgage negotiations should start before the signing of the preliminary contract to address all the requirements.
 After that the contract of sale- escritura de compravento is signed under the supervision of the notary, which is not required but highly recommended.
 After that, the buyer is obligated to pay the full sale price and other costs and taxes.

-The crisis of 2008 triggered the profound reform of Spanish banks according to the recommendation of IMF.
+The crisis of 2008 triggered the profound reform of Spanish banks according to the recommendation of the IMF.
 The reformed significantly strengthened the oversight of the industry, increased transparency and accountability, while reduced the number of lenders.
 Consequently, many banks started to lend less with strict terms and higher rates.

 Mortgage providers also will not grant you a mortgage if you haven’t signed the preliminary agreement and got a stake in the property.
-Hence, you should include a clause in the agreement allowing you to opt out of the agreement in case you can’t get a mortgage.
+Hence, you should include a clause in the agreement allowing you to opt-out of the agreement in case you can’t get a mortgage.
 You can acquire a mortgage in a Spanish bank if you are a foreigner.
 However, banks usually offer smaller loans to foreign buyers.
 Residents of Spain usually can count on the mortgage that covers 80% of the property value, while non-residents can borrow only up to 60-70% of the property value.